Githbhatia/SpectrumMatching/README.md

 * Analysis functions for generating standard and rotated (RotDnn) spectra.
 * Baseline correction routines for processed time histories.

+6/5/2026:  Updated to use reqpy_M version 0.4.0 which is not backward compatible to vervious version.
+Also had to duplicate some functions due to some missing modules in the package.

 You can use the Streamlit app at the following location: https://3n9ky89qr77jdaacdpdqzq.streamlit.app/